open-mpi/ompi/docs/man-openmpi/man3/MPI_Type_create_darray.3.rst

 For both Fortran and C arrays, the ordering of processes in the process grid is assumed to be row-major.
-This is consistent with the ordering used in virtual Cartesian process topologies in MPI-1.
-To create such virtual process topologies, or to find the coordinates of a process in the process grid, etc., users may use the corresponding functions provided in MPI-1.
+This is consistent with the ordering used in virtual Cartesian process topologies in MPI.
+To create such virtual process topologies, or to find the coordinates of a process in the process grid, etc., users may use the corresponding functions provided in MPI.

 ERRORS